csc7/PP1_CI_TGC/README.md

         responsive multiply heith by 2 for tablet

+        carousel-item class with text "jump", when setting heith to avoid jump, images in servicous carousel didn't wokr.
+So applied specificity in text carousel.

 https://validator.w3.org/ was used to validate the HTML file.

 # Testing of User Stories(Feature-Action-Expected result-Actual result)